 - Personal guidance through individual interviews with careers adviser

 - Attendance at careers events and higher education events

 General Careers Advice and Information

 Measuring and Assessing the Impact of our Careers Programme

-New Anglian Network Enterprise Co-ordinator and Enterprise Adviser - external visitors who works with the College visiting at least once per half term working on attaining the Gatsby Benchmarks and Compass Tools to assess the impact of our careers provision
+New Anglian Network Enterprise Co-ordinator and Enterprise Adviser — External visitors who work with the College visiting at least once per half term working on attaining the Gatsby Benchmarks and Compass Tools to assess the impact of our careers provision.